imxade/blog/posts/heygen/heygen.md

 - Limited Automatic Video Generation: Some users have expressed a desire for the platform to expand its automatic video generation feature to more websites.
 - Free Plan Limitations: The free plan of HeyGen is limited to 1-min video only.

-## How to Use

-To get started with HeyGen, you only need an internet connection and a web browser.
-The platform simplifies video creation in three easy steps:

-1. Choose an Avatar: Select one of HeyGen's diverse and customizable avatars.
-2. Select a Voice: Choose the perfect voice from over 300 options in 40+ languages and sync the lip movements flawlessly.
-3. Create the Video: Utilize the intuitive text-to-video feature to transform your written masterpiece into a captivating visual presentation.

 ## Pricing